 I love the learning to trust again after tragedy and heartbreak part.
 Found it encouraging and believable, because it was NOT EASY.
 They have a lot to work through.

-The most recent addition to this series of Christian romance stories, A Harmony for Steve, is still great, just much more intense.
+, is still great, just much more intense.
 Its more evangelistic, but also eye-opening for how cult and occult followers can sneak in and cause trouble.

 Jewel Saga by Hallee Bridgeman